JackPu/web-media-developer-guide/README.md

 ## Web Media

 Web media has played an import role in our life.
 We watch videos on Youtube or Netflix.
-And we listen music on spocify or QQMusic.
+And we listen to music on Spotify or QQMusic.
 The Web's ability to present, create, and manage audio, video, and other media has grown at an increasing pace.
-So I write this guide for all web devlopers who is interested in these ares.
+So I write this guide for all web developers who is interested in these areas.

 ## Video